mam1/Pcon/README.md

-###Pcon - 8 channel programmable controller
+###Pcon - multi channel programmable controller
 - - - - - - - - -
 #####Code is under construction it is not stable
 - - - - - - - - -
 Channels can be controlled by time of day, time of day and a sensor value or manually.
 There can be different schedules for different days of the week.

-This project uses a Parallax Propeller C3 to drive a Parallax Digital IO Board (DIOB).
-The DIOB has 8 channels.
-Each channel can control a 120v 8 amp load.
+The code was developed on a Parallax C3.
+The interface between the controller code the device(s) being controlled is handled by a single cog.
+This project contains 2 versions of this control cog.
+One to drive the Parallax Digital IO Board via its serial interface and a second to drive 5 AQY212GH PhotoMOS relays connected to 5 propeller IO pins.
+The AQY212GH cog, aqy212.cogc is implemented in the PhotoMOS code branch.

+The Parallax Digital IO board can control 8, 120 VAC 8 A loads and accept input from 8 sensors.
+The AQY212GH PhotoMOS relay is rated at 60 V AC/DC 1.1 A. The relays come in a 4-pin DIP package.
+They work great to control 24 V zone valves.

 A DS3231 real time clock module is connected to the C3's i2c bus (pins 28,29) to provide a time reference.
+The DS3231 module, the AQY212GH relays and terminals for the external connections are mounted on an additional board connected to the C3.

+Channels can be controlled by time of day, time of day and a sensor value or manually.
+There can be different schedules for different days of the week.

+This project uses a Parallax Propeller C3 to drive 5 AQY212GH PhotoMOS relays mounted on the same board as the DS3231 module (see below).
+The relays come in a 4-pin DIP package.
+They are rated at 60 V AC/DC 1.1 A.  They work great to control 24 V zone valves.

+A DS3231 real time clock module is connected to the C3's i2c bus (pins 28,29) to provide a time reference.
+The DS3231 module, the AQY212GH relays and terminals for the external connections are mounted on an additional board connected to the C3.
 ####Language:
 C - Propgcc
 ####Hardware: